Risk Disclosures

 Dodd-Frank Swap Dealer Disclosures And Notifications

-Disclosures are provided in anticipation of Galaxy Derivatives LLC (“GDeriv LLC”) registering as a swap dealer with the U.S. Commodity Futures Trading Commission.
+Disclosures are provided in anticipation of Galaxy Derivatives LLC (“GDeriv LLC” or “Swap Dealer”) pending approval as a swap dealer with the U.S. Commodity Futures Trading Commission and National Futures Association.

 1. INTRODUCTION